cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 // Target output shape: (16, 32)
 ```

 We want our output shape to be `(2*MMA_M, 2*MMA_N)` to mirror standard 2D row-major format, which means we have to distribute this `(2, 2)` MMA atom shape across our tile dimensions.
-The Atom standard is actually column-major, which means the `(2,2)=(j, i)`.
-This is a choice by the hardware layout, which can be an area of confusion.
+The Atom standard is actually column-major, which means `(2,2)=(j, i)`.
+This is a hardware-layout choice and can be an area of confusion.
 We can verify this by printing the C fragment thread layout:

 ```cpp
 // TV = thread value